fbpx

 Interest, fees and on-road costs: novated leases vs car loans

-Interest and fees are the areas most similar between the two finance types.
-Car loans and novated leases conduct credit checks, resulting in your interest rate being largely informed by factors like your credit score, employment history, whether you’re asset-backed (such as owning a home) and the stability of your finances, as well as the provider themselves.
-Fees are also similar, with both finance options typically charging ongoing monthly service fees in addition to initial establishment fees.
+This is the area most similar between the two.
+Your interest rate on either product will depend on a range of factors.
+These include things like your credit score, employment history, whether you’re asset-backed (such as owning a home) and the stability of your finances, as well as the provider themselves.
+Fees are also similar, with both typically charging ongoing monthly service fees in addition to initial establishment fees.

 Where the two differ is in terms of on-road costs.
 You have the option to include these in your fully maintained lease payments, so you don’t have to organise them yourself.
-Some of the costs you can include in your lease are:
+Some of these costs are:

 • Comprehensive car insurance